 The series initially performed poorly as not many people had a telly that could pick up BBC2.
 Once repeated on BBC1, it drew audiences of 18.5 million for 26 weeks.

 Australian audiences who saw it in 1968 and American audiences who saw it in the autumn and spring of 1969 – 1970 were similarly entranced.
 Due in part to the success in the USA of The Forsyte Saga, PBS was encouraged to begin the Masterpiece Theatre series.

 The Forsyte Saga was also the first drama series from the West to be bought by Russia.

 Kenneth More was joined by such distinguished names as Eric Porter (the aloof Soames), Susan Hampshire (the impetuous Fleur) and Nyree Dawn Porter (the beautiful Irene), but the cast had to rough it on location.
-There was no trailer so they had to change in cars and knock on householder’s doors when they wanted to use the lavatory.
+There was no trailer, so they had to get changed in cars and knock on doors of houses when they wanted to use the lavatory.

 When the south of England was flooded in 1968, grocer Frank Eley was sitting in the upstairs room of his shop in Edenbridge, Kent, which was surrounded by seven feet of water.
 There was a tap at the window; a man hanging at the end of a rope from a helicopter had come to rescue him.
 “No thanks,” said Frank.
 “I’m in the middle of The Forsyte Saga . . .”

 Joseph O’ Connor

 Jolyon ‘Jon’ Forsyte